szehiml/dm-pta-mc/README.md

 Contributors
 ------------

-The MC was authored by Vincent Lee.
-Contributors include Andrea Mitridate and Tanner Trickle.
+The MC was authored by Vincent Lee and Tanner Trickle.
+Contributors include Andrea Mitridate.

 Citation
 --------